vedi/knowledge-base/src/documents/unity/store/Store_Events.html.md

 - As mentioned in [Getting Started](/unity/store/Store_GettingStarted), make sure you add the event prefabs (StoreEvents and CoreEvents) to your earliest loading scene.

-- It is recommended that you register all events before initializing Store.

 ## How it works